markli1hoshipu/RoboPRO/README.md

 ## For Creating New Benchmark Tasks
 These are required steps to follow in addiion to creating a new task file.
 - Add the desired evaluation step limit to _eval_step_lim.yml in benchmark/bench_task_config.yml
-- Create a task description json and put it in benchmark/bench_description/task_instructions.
+- Create a task description template json and put it in benchmark/bench_description/task_instructions.

 Refer to [this page](https://robotwin-platform.github.io/doc/usage/description.html) for how to create new task description templates using an LLM API.

 Refer to the following alternative instructions if no LLM API is available:

-Prompt an LLM with the following template with the placeholders filled in with the task-specific info.
+Prompt an LLM directly with the following template with the placeholders filled in with the task-specific info.
 Refer to any existing task template json in customized_robotwin/description/task_instruction for examples on placeholder values.
 ```bash
 Generate a list of 60 different alternative descriptions for the following: "{general task instruction}".
 Each description should not be longer than {max words} words